lionel68/STAN-BES-2017/introduction/intro_structure.md

 ### Part 3: How do we do Bayesian data analysis (~10min)

-What are the options to fit Bayesian models (BUGS, JAGS, STAN), what are the differences?
+What are the options to fit Bayesian models (commonly used languages: BUGS, JAGS, STAN), what are the differences?

--> The different options in R: BUGS, JAGS (r2jags,other packages allowing easy model fit with pre-set priors), STAN (rstan, rstanarm, brms)
--> Specificitis of model building and checking in BDA (chains, convergence, divergence) -> The rest of the workshop

 * 2 major ways: (i) coding the model in a bayesian program (WinBUGS, JAGS, STAN) and use their R interface to fit the models (R2WinBUGS, R2JAGS, rstan), or (ii) use packages that allow you to fit the models based on R formula syntax and these packages will do the translation to the bayesian program (BayesianTools, MCMCglmm, rstanarm, brms).
 * About sampling (the blind man going through the likelihood landscape), what is MCMC, the Metropolis-Hasting vs Hamiltonian Monte Carlo (adv. and disadv.) (metaphors from the StatRethinking book really useful here)